arunchauhan54/springboot-swagger-service/README.md

 > A request : while running integration testing from client provided link, i realised that because of my self sign https certificate integration test not giving correct results.
 Please do testing directly from swagger UI.

-> Client provided link was returning response for scheme as HTTPS so assuming that as expected behavior I have also exposed docker container port for HTTPS only.
+> Client provided link was returning response only if scheme selected as HTTPS so assuming that as expected behavior I have also exposed docker container port for HTTPS only.